Enable Multi-Site on Ryax

 • registry: to pull action images

-• filestore: to read and write actions IO
+• filestore: to read and write files (actions static parameters, execution I/O)

-• broker: auth to communicate with the Runner
+• broker: to communicate with other Ryax services

 Let’s expose these services with Skupper.
 On the main site run: